 - Education & Coaching: we provide some support to help you change behavior -

 The goal of these services is to help individual employees implement changes.
 This is everything from eating healthier, quitting smoking, managing stress, or working out.
 Unfortunately the quality of these services range widely.
-Traditional health coaching companies utilize call centers with college graduates and no health backgrounds to talk to employees for 15 minutes.
-Luckily, more and more companies are offering individualized services that focus on individuals' needs.
+Traditional health coaching organizations utilize call centers with college graduates and no health backgrounds to talk to employees for 15 minutes.
+Luckily, more and more organizations are offering individualized services that focus on individuals' needs.
 You will likely see less utilization of these services, but success can equate to dramatic decreases in healthcare costs, grateful employees, and a culture of health and wellbeing.